riolet/SAM/PLUGINS.md

 * and `link` is the url to your page.
 * Note: `group` is reserved for future use.

+## Security rules
+* If your plugin provides new security rules, include the following in your install script for each endpoint:
+    * `sam.constants.plugin_rules.append(<plugin>)`
+    * where `<plugin>` is the name of your plugin
+* Each security rule must:
+    * Be a valid YAML file.
+See built-in rules for examples.
+    * Have a .yml extension
+    * Be placed in the `rule_templates` subfolder of your plugin.

 ## Overriding other features
 * Overriding other features in SAM is done so at your own risk.
 * Simply import the relevant class and reassign it your replacement.